Vanishing of negative $K$-theory in positive characteristic: Introduction

 \begin{theoUn}[{\ref{theo:KtheoryVanishing}}] Let $X$ be a quasi-excellent noetherian scheme and $p$ a prime that is nilpotent on $X$.
 Then $K_n(X) \otimes \zpi = 0$ for $n < - \dim X$ where $K_n$ is the $K$-theory of Bass-Thomason-Trobaugh. \end{theoUn}

 Our proof can be outlined as follows.
 We reduce the vanishing of $K_n(X) \otimes \zpi$ to the vanishing of homotopy invariant $K$-theory using a result of Weibel that in positive characteristic $p$ compares $K$-theory with homotopy invariant $K$-theory $KH_n$ away from $p$-torsion.
 Cisinski has shown that homotopy invariant $K$-theory is representable in the Morel-Voevodsky stable homotopy category \cite[Theorem 2.20]{Cis13}.
 Furthermore, he shows using Ayoub's proper base change theorem (\cite[Corollary 1.7.18]{Ayo07}) and Voevodsky's work on cd structures (\cite{Voe10a}, \cite{Voe10b}) that every object in the stable homotopy category satisfies cdh descent \cite[Proposition 3.7]{Cis13}.
-In particular, homotopy invariant $K$-theory satisfies cdh descent for noetherian schemes of finite Krull dimension (without restriction on the characteristic).\footnote{That homotopy invariant $K$-theory satisfies cdh descent was shown in characteristic zero in \cite{Hae04} for schemes essentially of finite type over a field and the proof goes through in positive characteristic if embedded resolution of singularities turns out to hold.} Using the cdh descent spectral sequence, the desired vanishing is implied by the vanishing of the cdh sheaves associated to $KH_n \otimes \zpi$ for $n < 0$.
+In particular, homotopy invariant $K$-theory satisfies cdh descent for noetherian schemes of finite Krull dimension (without restriction on the characteristic).\footnote{That homotopy invariant $K$-theory satisfies cdh descent was shown in characteristic zero in \cite{Hae04} for schemes essentially of finite type over a field and the proof goes through in positive characteristic if embedded resolution of singularities turns out to hold.
+See also \cite[Theorem 5.5]{Wei81} for a cdh descent result for $KH \otimes [\tfrac{1}{p}]$ over $p$-torsion bases.} Using the cdh descent spectral sequence, the desired vanishing is implied by the vanishing of the cdh sheaves associated to $KH_n \otimes \zpi$ for $n < 0$.
 To deduce this, we apply a theorem of Gabber on alterations as a replacement for resolution of singularities.